-Sound Transit utilizes a Learning Management System called ST University to provide and track training, and employees are required to complete initial core safety training within 30 days of their start date as part of their New Employee Training curriculum.
+Sound Transit utilizes a Learning Management System called ST University to provide and track training, and employees are required to complete initial new employee safety training within 30 days of their start date as part of their New Employee Training curriculum.
 During the onboarding process, additional safety trainings are assigned automatically, and managers are responsible for assigning other safety training required for employees based upon their role and potential exposures from their work-related tasks.
 This includes de-escalation training for all positions deemed appropriate or required, particularly those in a public-facing capacity.
-Sound Transit will work with contracted partners to confirm appropriate training and obtain training records for front-line employees.
+In addition, the safety training includes the Sound Transit Employee Safety Reporting Tool to report identified safety concerns.
+Sound Transit works with contracted partners to confirm appropriate training and may request training records for front-line employees.